 In order to claim an education tax credit, the taxpayer must be paying the expenses for herself, her spouse or her dependent.
 The IRS makes no exception for children who cannot be claimed as a dependent for one reason or another.
 In the case of the tuition and fees deduction, if the parent pays for education expenses and the student is not claimed as a dependent, the deduction is lost.
 However, the student might be able to use the American Opportunity Tax Credit or the Lifetime Learning Credit.

 Only qualifying educational expenses can be claimed on income taxes anyway.
-To qualify for an education tax credit, the student must be enrolled at a post-secondary school, such as a college, university, trade school or vocational school.
+To qualify for any college tuition deduction, including the education tax credit, the student must be enrolled at a post-secondary school, such as a college, university, trade school or vocational school.
 For the Lifetime Learning Credit and the tuition and fees deduction, the educational expenses are limited to tuition and required fees.
 For the American Opportunity Tax Credit, books and supplies are also included.
 Room and board or other living expenses don't qualify for a tax credit.